Skip to main content

 <resource-key>

 A resource key is the selectable value users put in resource.
-The shipped CBIcall resource uses type: bundle; the schema keeps type open so additional resource models can be introduced without renaming the catalog.
+The shipped CBIcall-provided germline resources use type: bundle.
+The nf-core/Sarek entry and other external nf-core entries use type: nextflow-managed because references and containers are managed by Nextflow/nf-core rather than by CBIcall's DATADIR bundle.
+The schema keeps type open so additional resource models can be introduced without renaming the catalog.

 Resource type templates

 Non-bundle types can be used as catalog templates for future resource models.
 For example, type: docker may describe an image name, tag, and digest for provenance or future validation.
-Current workflows still resolve executable and reference paths through their backend configuration, such as Bash env.sh or Snakemake config.yaml.
+Bundle workflows still resolve executable and reference paths through their backend configuration, such as Bash env.sh or Snakemake/Nextflow config.yaml.

 The catalog is validated against: